vacp2p/rfc/content/docs/rfcs/51/README.md

 Waku static sharding can manage $2^16$ shard clusters.
 Each shard cluster is identified by its index (between $0$ and $2^16-1$).

-A specific shard cluster is either globally available to all apps (like the default pubsub topic), specific for an app protocol, or reserved for automatic sharding (see next section).
+A specific shard cluster is either globally available to all apps, specific for an app protocol, or reserved for automatic sharding (see next section).

 > *Note:* This leads to $2^16 * 1024 = 2^26$ shards for which Waku manages discovery.

 App protocols can either choose to use global shards, or app specific shards.
-(In future versions of this document, automatic sharding, described in the next section, will become the default.)

 Like the [IANA ports](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml), shard clusters are divided into ranges: